Accidents can happen at any time. Sometimes, they are inevitable. But often, there are steps you can take to reduce the risk of injuries.

 5. Equipment

-Many people rely on equipment and machinery to do their job on a day to day basis.
+Many people rely on equipment and machinery to do their job on a day-to-day basis.
 If you provide equipment, it is vital that your employees know how to use it properly.
 It is also of paramount importance to ensure that any protective equipment is in good working order.

 Book regular testing sessions for electrical items.
 Encourage members of staff to report any issues they experience with tools or protective clothing.
 If there are problems, make people aware.
 Any damaged items should be removed from accessible lockers and clearly marked.